 • There is a guided setup tool on Google, if you prefer additional assistance in connecting.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
+By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you choose that option, it will show a preset schedule and allows you to make changes.
-After you've made all your choices, that’s the schedule it will use.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it will show a preset schedule for you to customize as you wish.
+Once setup is complete, that’s the schedule it uses.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Choose the day of the week where you want to make changes.
 After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat